Leveraging Open-Source Large Language Models for encoding Social Determinants of Health using an Intelligent Router: Introduction

 Large Language Models (LLMs) show promise for extracting data from unstructured medical notes.
-They have already been used on a variety of clinical tasks such as predicting readmission rates from Electronic Health Records (EHRs) and answering clinical questions \cite{clusmann_future_2023}\cite{omiye_large_2024}\cite{mehandru_evaluating_2024}.
-There has even been a publication to date using LLMs to identify generally 'adverse' SDOH codes\cite{guevara_large_2024}.
+They have already been used on a variety of clinical tasks such as predicting readmission rates from Electronic Health Records (EHRs), supporting clinical decision-making\cite{clusmann_future_2023}\cite{omiye_large_2024}\cite{mehandru_evaluating_2024},and identifying generally ’adverse’ SDOH codes from EHR notes \cite{guevara_large_2024}.
 However, achieving high accuracy results generally use closed-model architectures like GPT4 or Claude, or require significant fine-tuning \cite{guevara_large_2024}\cite{lybarger_annotating_2021}\cite{omiye_large_2024}.
-Closed-model architectures - LLMs whose training data, weights, and prompting strategy are proprietary, and are hosted on industrial cloud computing infrastructure, require the transmission of health data to be taken advantage of.
-As an alternative to closed source models, open source language models have proliferated in recent years with models like LLAMA and Mistral achieving performance on par with closed source models \cite{touvron_llama_2023, jiang_mistral_2023}.
-However, there are currently over 100,000 open source language models on the Hugging Face platform, and it is difficult to discover open source LLMs that might be optimal for a given task \cite{hari_herd_2023, hari_tryage_2023}.
-Further, fine-tuning open-source models requires valuable clinical data, where the lack thereof or quality-issues of this data can cause model performance to suffer \cite{cook_quality_2021}.
+Closed-model architectures are problematic for the SDOH use cases because they are LLMs whose training data, weights, and prompting strategy are proprietary, they are hosted on industrial cloud computing infrastructure, and they require the transmission of protected health information (PHI).
+As an alternative to closed source models, open-source language models have proliferated in recent years with models like LLAMA and Mistral achieving performance on par with closed source models \cite{touvron_llama_2023, jiang_mistral_2023}.
+However, there are currently over 100,000 open-source language models on the Hugging Face platform, and it is difficult to discover open source LLMs that might be optimal for a given task \cite{hari_herd_2023, hari_tryage_2023}.
+Further, fine-tuning open-source models requires valuable clinical data where a paucity of data related to limitations around data privacy and also data quality issues can cause model performance to suffer \cite{cook_quality_2021}.